 Your Dog’s Spinal Health

-Keep in mind, big dogs also suffer from spine injuries as well as IVDD and DM.
-So, how can you tell if your dog is suffering from IVDD or DM?
+Keep in mind, big dogs also suffer from spine injuries such as IVDD and DM.
+So, how can you tell if your dog has IVDD or DM?
 Below is a comparison of the two health conditions.

 |Category||Degenerative Myelopathy (DM)||Intervertebral Disc Disease (IVDD)|

 |DM DNA test||DM DNA test||Maybe a clear, carrier, or at risk.|

 |Initial signs||Dog loses the ability to sense movement or body position, feet slipping, dragging, or crossing, loss of muscle in back legs||Can be sudden, acute, complete paralysis.
 Can also have symptoms like those of DM.
 Rear feet may knuckle over, the dog may lose “quick reflex” in back feet (slow or not able to right foot).|

 |Pain||None from DM||Mild to the extreme; no deep pain occurs only with complete paralysis.|